Grant agent: UNICEF

 - Create a monitoring and evaluation service for the implementation of the education sector plan.
 This will involve developing a system for monitoring and evaluating education programs and projects.
 This component also includes the evaluation of the RISE program.

 All amounts are in US dollars.

-GPE has also provided the Rede Nacional da Campanha de Educação Para Todos (RNCEPT) with a grant from the Civil Society Education Fund, to support its engagement in education sector policy dialogue and citizens’ voice in education quality, equity, and financing and sector reform.
+GPE had provided the Rede Nacional Da Campanha de Educação Para Todos (RNCEPT-CV) with a grant from the CSEF to support its engagement in education sector policy dialogue and citizens’ voice in education quality, equity, and financing and sector reform.